Phew – I’ve been busy! As promised a few weeks ago, here’s the next phase of my front lawn-removal project.

-At this point, before anything else is done, it’s important to think about any new irrigation needs and possible landscape lighting you might want to add.
+Here’s a tip: At this point, before anything else is done, it’s important to think about any new irrigation needs and any landscape lighting you might want to add.
 Now is the time to run any pipes, conduits and wires that will be required.

 Once that’s done the pathway edging can now be installed.
 Even though it’s a tad pricey, I really like to use *Corten steel as its soft rusty hues and durability can’t be beat.
 When installed correctly it’ll stay put for years to come, unlike other edging materials that tend to become easily dislodged.

-One of the tricks with Corten steel is to make sure to weld the pegs to the bands of steel – don’t just pound them in the ground and call it a day.
+Another tip: One of the tricks when installing Corten steel is to make sure to weld the pegs to the bands of steel – don’t just pound them in the ground and call it a day.
 This extra step helps to ensure its longevity and is absolutely worth the effort.

 After the fabric is installed it’s time to lay down a thick layer of gravel – about 2″ deep.
 Use too much, and walking in the gravel is like walking in quicksand; use too little and bare spots are quickly exposed with each step.
 In my experiences 2-2.5″ is just about right.

 I now need to re-work the existing shape of the surrounding garden beds, move some of the stones around, re-form and level out the berms and re-locate a few of my existing plants.